wlsf82/cv/partials/BOOKS.md

 - How to Win Friends and Influence People - by Dale Carnegie
 - Outliers - The Story of Success - by Malcolm Gladwell
 - Emotional Intelligence - Why It Can Matter More Than IQ - by Daniel Goleman
-- The Road to Learn React - by Robin Wieruch
-- The Road to GraphQL - by Robin Wieruch **(in-progress)**

 [Back to homepage](../README.md)